 Bitcoin uses a process referred to as "mining" to process transactions.
 This is an over-simplified term because the process is much more complex.

-When Bitcoin started, anyone could mine with a device that had a CPU, such as a laptop or desktop.
-Since then, mining has evolved and now it's only profitable to mine with specialized hardware called an ASIC.
+At the beginning, anyone could mine with a device that had a CPU, such as a laptop or desktop.
+Mining eventually progressed to video cards, then FPGAs.
+Now, minig is only profitable with specialized hardware called an ASIC.